 5. Life expectancy has been rising

-Life expectancy has risen 20 years over the last half century.
+Life expectancy has risen 20 years over the last half-century.
 This is due to decreasing death rates from most classes of natural and artificial causes (like car accidents and murders).
-Women dying in childbirth and children dying before age 5 used to be commonplace but both have plummeted to near zero in first world countries, and there is a similar downward trend in 3rd world countries.
+Women dying in childbirth and children dying before age 5 used to be commonplace but both have plummeted to near zero in first world countries, and there is a similar downward trend in developing countries.

 Despite the recent setbacks for democracy in countries such as Pakistan (and the United States?), Pinker presents a graph in which a team of political scientists rated world governments on a scale from democratic (+10) to autocratic (-10).
 In 1800, the average world government received a score of -7, today the number is +4 (Marshall, Gurr & Jaggers, 2016).
 There was some backsliding between 1920 and 1980, but since then the trend is increasingly toward democracy.

-One of Pinker’s graphs plots data from the Pew Research Center on questions about whether it is alright for Blacks and Whites to date one another, whether women should return to their traditional roles in society, and whether schools should have the right to fire teachers who are homosexual.
+One of Pinker’s graphs plots data from the Pew Research Center on questions about whether it is alright for Blacks and whites to date one another, whether women should return to their traditional roles in society, and whether schools should have the right to fire teachers who are homosexual.
 All of these trends indicate tolerance to be generally on the rise.
 Yes, a quarter of the population still thinks women should return to their traditional domestic roles, but that is only half the number who believed that in 1985.
-And despite all the press for White Supremicists in the last couple of years, only 10 percent of the population now thinks that Blacks and Whites should not date another.
+And despite all the press for white supremacists in the last couple of years, only 10 percent of the population now thinks that Blacks and whites should not date another.

 When I was growing up, in Queens, in a time and place Trump regards as the good old days, I regularly got bullied, and despite my fear of fighting, often ended up in fistfights with other boys.
 Pinker notes that violent victimization in schools has radically dropped in recent decades.

 10. People are working fewer hours, and nevertheless earning more